-Source: Hungarian Quarterly Projection Model, MNB
+Source: Hungarian Quarterly Projection Model, MNB.

-III.
-2. Simulation results
+3. 2.
+SIMULATION RESULTS

-III.
-2. 1.
-The long-term deficit profile of the pension system
+3. 2.
+1. The long-term deficit path of the pension system

-In this section we present the future balances of the Hungarian pension system on a 100year horizon as projected by our model.
-Figure 6 shows the future balances of the existing multi-pillar system and also, as a "thought experiment", the balance of a hypothetical full PAYG system had the second pillar not been introduced.5 The changes in the pension formula and the taxation of pensions envisaged by the pension law to take effect in 2013 would in their present form lead to sharp differences between pensions from one year to the other, so we did not take these changes into account in our baseline simulations.
+In this section we present the future balances of the Hungarian pension system on a 100-year horizon as projected by our model.
+Figure 7 shows the future balances of the existing multipillar system and also, as a "thought experiment", the balance of a hypothetical pure PAYG system had the second pillar not been introduced.
+The changes in the pension formula and the taxation of pensions envisaged by the pension law to take effect in 2013 would in their present form lead to sharp differences between pensions from one year to the other, so we did not take these changes into account in our baseline simulations.
 In our view, such an event is politically unfeasible and therefore highly unlikely.
 Appendix 2 presents the future balances of the pension system and old-age replacement ratios assuming these changes take effect.
 Our results also support the view that this is a severe shortcoming of the present legislation and, as this date is approaching fast, regulations for 2013 should be revised urgently.